High School Applicants

 Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
 However, out-of-province and international applicants are encouraged to apply.

 All applicants must meet the general admission requirements for Memorial University.

-The following courses, or their equivalents, are required for admission into the Bachelor of Nursing (Collaborative) Program from high school:
+The following high school courses, or their equivalents, are required for admission into the Bachelor of Science in Nursing (BScN) (Collaborative) Program, 4-Year Option: